The 3 things that employers want to see in your resume

 It doesn’t matter if your resume is one page or two – so long as what is there is compelling and helps build the case for your candidacy.

 - Don’t make demands about what you want from an employer in an objective statement off the top, summarize your key qualifications instead.

 - Don’t list your strange hobbies or interests.

 - Don’t have a ‘cutesy’ email address.

 - Do include an email address and phone number that you check regularly.
 (I’ve actually received a fairly strong resume that had only an email address for the contact information, and that email returned an ‘undeliverable’ bounce back.)
-[See: Three reasons you never hear back from employers.]
+[See: Three reasons why your job applications aren’t getting any responses from employers.]

 These three categories of what employers really look for in the resume could be summarized as: is this a relevant and qualified candidate for the job who seems professional and career-savvy.
 Because that’s who they want to meet in an interview.